An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Candidate Biomarker Prioritization Tasks

 \subsection{Task 1: Mental Health and Circadian Resilience Signatures}

 Using the Digital Wellbeing Hourly dataset, CoDaS aimed to discover wearable correlates of depression severity as measured by the Patient Health Questionnaire 8.
-The system integrated millions of hourly observations spanning resting heart rate, step execution, and smartphone application usage to identify behavioral states associated with psychological vulnerability.
+The system integrated millions of hourly observations spanning resting heart rate, step execution, and smartphone application usage to identify behavioral states associated with depression symptom severity.
 Iterative hypothesis refinement by generative interpreters, guided by clinical literature on sleep disturbance, directed the search toward composite indices capturing circadian resilience.
 Quantitative findings are reported in Section \ref{sec:experiments_and_results}.